GUIDELINE for Feline bartonellosis

 B. quintana Humans Pediculus humanus Cat, dog, monkey

-B. elizabethae Rattus norvegicus Xenopsylla cheopis Human, dog
+B. elizabethae Rattus norvegicus Xenopsylla cheopis Humans, dog

 B. grahamii Several species of wild mice Rodent fleas Humans